 Secondly, system working and the transition to integrated care boards (ICBs) has presented challenges for PCNs.
 The relationship between PCNs, general practice and federations, as well as the functions of PCNs, and their relationships with system partners remains woefully misunderstood by the wider NHS.
 The dissolution of CCGs and their functions moving upwards to ICBs has also impacted PCNs, removing much-needed back office support while eroding relationships.
 Without full coverage of federations and with them often not being recognised by system partners, this has led, in many places, to a vacuum of planning and support at place level between PCNs and the ICB.
-The tensions with system working are well illustrated by the ARRS mental health practitioner role, which uses a mixed funding model between the PCN and the local mental health provider and has only resulted in a handful of successful appointments.
+Some tensions with system working have been illustrated by the ARRS mental health practitioner role, which uses a mixed funding model between the PCN and the local mental health provider.
+However, as of autumn 2022/23, 57 per cent of PCNs had recruited at least one mental health practitioner.